District Grand Lodge of Madras: Activities & Cultural significance

-Cultural significance

 Freemasonry in the District of Madras has historical ties to colonial architecture and cultural events in southern India.
 The laying of the foundation stone for Presidency College in Chennai on February 6, 1867, by Lord Napier, a prominent Freemason and then-Governor, exemplifies this connection.

 The District maintains a museum and library at its headquarters in Chennai, preserving artifacts and documents related to its history and the broader story of Freemasonry in India.

-Headquarters

-The District Grand Lodge of Madras is based at Freemasons' Hall, located at 14 Ethiraj Salai, Egmore, Chennai, Tamil Nadu.
-This site has served as the "Home of Freemasonry in Southern India" since 1867 and remains a central meeting place for its members.